Col-E/recaf-3x-issues/README.md

 ## FAQ

 * Is 3X usable right now?
-    * Technically yes, but its missing a lot of core features.
+    * Technically yes, but its missing a few of the core features.
 * When will 3X be done?
     * Projects like this are never _"done"_.
 They just improve with time.
 That being said, 3.0.0 will be released when all of the basic features are implemented.